NEW Bernedoodle puppies!

 How much do puppies cost?
 Current pricing is on the main page.

 Can we come to visit the puppies?
-You may visit with your puppy one time after your pick has been made.
 If you are participating in boot camp, two visits are allowed.
 Due to the overwhelming number of visits, we no longer allow for visits of the litter between your initial visit and puppy selection.
 ALL visits are by APPOINTMENT ONLY.

 There are variations of a double doodle.
 Most common is a Labradoodle bred to a Goldendoodle.
 A double doodle can then be back bred to a poodle or a golden retriever for the intended desired look .
 Puppies due are second generation double doodles aka multi gen.